juberiya1ajaz/HGS_hacks/README.md

 # We'TheWomen

 ## 💡 Inspiration
-To provide a safer space for women and girls where they can communicate, collaborate, create their magic , and land their dream job, Our team came up with the idea of
+To provide a safer space for women and girls where they can communicate, collaborate, create their magic, and land their dream job, Our team came up with the idea of
-**We'TheWomen** .
-On our website users can collaborate with thier peers to create something amazing and show it to their whole community.
+**We'TheWomen**.
+On our website, users can collaborate with their peers to create something unique and show it to their whole community.
 You can also write daily blogs on our website.
-The best part about our website is the Job posting page where you can see all the current openings of different firm and apply according to required skills.
-This application was inspired by women worldwide who were unable to access safe virtual circle with all career amenities.
+The best part about our website is the Job posting page where you can see all the current openings of the different firms and apply according to the required skills.
+This application was inspired by women worldwide who could not access a safe virtual circle with all career amenities.

 ## 💻 What it does
-- Write Blog daily
+- Write a Blog daily
-- Job Posting page where users can find current openings of firm.
+- Job Posting page where users can find current openings of firms.
 - Product page where users can buy our products.

 ## ⚙️ How we built it

-We are using Wix to build the website. and we are using the followinf features of Wix
+We are using Wix to build the website. and we are using the following features of Wix

 - **Wix Code**: For adding the backend functionality
 - **Wix Data**: For storing the data